-Please click the blue icon below to download the newest version of my remote support application.
+Please click the blue icon below to download the latest version of my remote support application.
 The downloaded zip archive (TeamViewerQS.zip inside your "Downloads" folder) can be easily unpacked with a double-click in the Finder.
-After starting the TeamViewer QuickSupport application let me know your ID and passphrase, which will allow a secure connection between us where I will be able to see your screen and control your mouse and keyboard.
+After starting the TeamViewer QuickSupport application please let me know your ID and passphrase, which will allow a secure connection between us where I will be able to see your screen and control your mouse and keyboard.

 For me as a system administrator it's very helpful if you keep records of technical problems, ideally with detailed information and screenshots.
 This manual is all about the built-in screen capture possibilities of macOS and iOS with information for novices and also experts (e.g. customization options like change the screenshots file format and saving location or disable the window drop shadow).
 You can download it as a PDF if you click on the red icon below.